 - Acute Silicosis – Acute silicosis causes symptoms sooner than other types, usually within a few weeks of exposure, or up to five years after exposure.
 This is due to exposure to high concentrations of silica dust in a short period of time.

 - Chronic Silicosis – Chronic silicosis symptoms may not be experienced for 10 years or more after exposure.
-Some people are not diagnosed with silicosis for several decades after exposure.
+Some people do not receive a diagnosis of silicosis for several decades after exposure.

 - Accelerated Silicosis – Accelerated silicosis symptoms most commonly develop between five to 10 years after exposure to high concentrations of silica dust.

 People with silicosis are much more likely to develop certain medical conditions, such as:

 - Chronic Kidney Disease